cotes2020/jekyll-theme-chirpy/_posts/2018-03-06-perform-configuration-management.md

             </h3>

             <p>
               Many resources are already defined and exposed to DSC.
 Additionally, it is possible to implement custom resources by creating a PowerShell module.
 This module includes a MOF (Managed Object Format) file, a script module, and a module manifest.
-For more information on this topic see the <a href="https://docs.microsoft.com/en-us/powershell/dsc/authoringResource" target="_blank" rel="noopener noreferrer">documentation</a>.
             </p>

             <h3>